 The app store experience and how it draws users' attention is important to analyze.

 How they discover your app, decide whether to install it and rate and review it is among the most significant aspects of marketing and promoting your mobile app.
+And you should measure the effectiveness of your app store optimization strategies.

 Views to Installations: The number of times a user looked at your app's listing before downloading it.